Visual Identity

 October 26, 2022–January 25, 2023

 Wineries, breweries, and distilleries engage the senses through storytelling and placemaking.
-Happy Hour Architecture highlighted award-winning projects in and around the nation’s capital, demonstrating how thoughtful design inspires drink enthusiasts to raise a glass in style.
+Happy Hour Architecture showcased award-winning projects in and around the nation’s capital, revealing how thoughtful design elevates the spaces where we gather, sip, and connect.

 Objective